Shouvik40/Flights-Booking-Service/Readme.txt

             A transaciton running at this level does not take into account the chages to data made by other transaciton.
             But this brgins PHANTOM READ problem   -->  [Link to Concurrency_Control.md](./Concurrency_Control.md)

+4. SERIALIZABLE -->
+            It completely isolates the effect of one transaciton form other.
+It is a REPEATABLE READ with more isolation to avoid PHANTOM READS

+            "SERIALIZABLE" is the highest level of isolation.
+It ensures that transactions are executed in a way that appears as if they are executed one after another, without any overlapping or concurrent execution.
+This level of isolation prevents various types of anomalies, including dirty reads, non-repeatable reads, and phantom reads.

+DURABILITY -->
+            The DB should be durable enough to hold all the latest updates even if the system fails or restarts.
+If a transaction updates a chunk of data in DB
+            and commites the DB will hold the new data.
+If transaciton commits but system fails before data could be written then data should be written back when system restarts.

+CONSISTANCY -->
+            Consistancy in InnoDB involves portecting data from crashes and maintain data integrity and consistency.
+                1.Double Write Buffer
+                2. Crash Recovery

+ 1.Double Write Buffer -
+    Page - Page is a unit which specifies how much data can be transferred from disc to memory.
+A page can contain one or more rows.
+If one row dosen't fit in the page InnoDB sets up additional pointers type data structures` so that whole info can go on a page Flush - When we write something to the database it is not writen instantly for performance reasons in mysql.
+It instead stores that either in momory or in temporary disc storage.
+InnoDB storage structures that are periodically flushed include redo logs, undo logs and buffer pool.
+            Flushing can happen because a memory area became full and system needs to free some space because if there is a commit involved then transaciton has to be finalised.
+    Double write buffer -- it is a storage where InnoDB writes pages flushed from buffer pool before writing the pages to their positions in data files.If a system crashes in middle of a page write InnoDB can find a good copy from double write buffer

+RACE Conditions -
+    Whwn two or more different entities try to access the same resourse.
+    Locking mechanism can help to avoid.

+Locking mechanism-
+    1. Shared Locks - this allows multiple transacitons to read data at same time but restrict any of them from writing.
+    2. Exclusive lock - This prevents transacitons from reading or writing the same data at same time.
+    3. Intent Locks - This is used to specify but a transaciton is planning to read or write a certain section of data.
+    4. Row-level locks - This allows transacitons to lock only a specific row.

+MySQL --> MVCC(Multi version Concurrency Control) - Compitable to allow multiple transacitons to read or write same data without much conflict.
+                Every transaciton in MySQL captures the data about to modoify at start of transaciton and writes the changes to an entirely different version of data.This allows to continue working with original data without conflict.

+                    Booking System
+                        /    \
+                Pesimistic    Optimistic
+                Concurrency   Concurrency
+                Control       Control